 On or before the Effective Date, the officers of each of the Debtors shall be selected and appointed by the respective boards of directors of such Debtors in accordance with, and pursuant to, the provisions of applicable law and their respective New Constituent Documents.
 On or before the Effective Date, the officers of Holding Company shall be selected and appointed by the Holding Company Board of Directors in accordance with, and pursuant to, the provisions of the Holding Company Constituent Documents and Shareholders' Agreement.
-The appointment and removal of all senior management of the Holding Company, including, without limitation, the Chief Executive Officer, Chief Operating Officer and Chief Financial Officer of Holding Company will require the affirmative vote of a majority of at least six members of the Holding Company will be automatically removed from his or her position upon criminal conviction; provided, that the vacancy created by any such removal shall be filled as set forth herein.
+The appointment and removal of all senior management of the Holding Company, including, the Chief Executive Officer, Chief Operating Officer and Chief Financial Officer of Holding Company will require the affirmative vote of a majority of at least six members of the Holding Company Board of Directors.
+Any member of senior management of Holding Company will be automatically removed from his or her position upon criminal conviction; provided, that the vacancy created by any such removal shall be filled as set forth herein.